 Before you make the decision about whether you should hire an attorney to represent you, you should get a consultation with an attorney to discuss what is going on with your case and what an attorney could do for you.
 I provide free consultation in Georgia workers’ compensation cases.
 This article I wrote provides you more information about how a free consultation with me works and what you can learn.

 Setting up a free consultation is easy.
 Just call our office at (770) 214-8885.
-Or, you can complete and submit the “Need Help” form on this page and our workers compensation client intake specialist will contact you to schedule the free consultation.
+Or, you can complete and submit our free consultation request form and our workers compensation client intake specialist will contact you to schedule the free consultation.

 Jason Perkins is an attorney who specializes in representing injured workers.
 He regularly publishes videos and write blog articles about Georgia’s workers compensation system and issues that are important to injured workers and their families.